 From all the models I’ve seen I would have to rate the quality of Vango as slightly ahead of Coleman and their levels of waterproofing are one of the best in the business as can be seen in this model which has an excellent hydrostatic head rating (see the bottom of the page for an explanation).

 The Banshee 200 is a small, low-lying tent that’s best used for solo treks but you could squeeze a couple of people in there for a couple of days at a push, although you might struggle for storage space.

-The best feature of this tent is its overall robustness with metal alloy poles so you don’t have to worry about them snapping when you’re miles from anywhere and an ultra-thick waterproof groundsheet.*
+The best features of this tent are its overall robustness with metal alloy poles so you don’t have to worry about them snapping when you’re miles from anywhere, and an ultra-thick waterproof groundsheet.*

 It has a porch of sorts but because it’s quite low you can’t sit in it, but it’s perfect for lying down with a cup of tea when you wake up with the door unzipped onto a breathtaking mountain view.

 And that’s exactly the type of camping trip where this Vango Banshee 200 shines.
 It’s easy to pitch and repack into its bag, it’s lightweight, and it’s guaranteed to keep the weather at bay no matter if it’s blowing a hooley or the skies are pouring.